How Much Magnesium Per Day Should You Take?

 Magnesium's role in the body

 Magnesium is like a helper in your body.
-It lends a hand to keep bones strong and the heart beating right.
+It helps keep bones strong and the heart beating properly.

 It also helps nerves and muscles work well.
 This essential mineral keeps blood pressure regular, too.